christophmschaefer/miluphcuda/examples/giant_collisions/USAGE.md

 You can easily build on those examples for setting up your own simulations.
 It is straight-forward to run different scenarios, with varying masses, collision parameters, and even material compositions, and pre-collision rotation.
 We use an external tool for creating the required initial conditions, which is easy to use.
 Just drop me an e-mail if you are interested.

+Take a look at the timestep statistics at the very bottom of *miluphcuda.output*.
+If you are not satisfied you may try to adjust the integrator accuracy on the cmd-line and/or the compile-time settings for the integrator in *rk2adaptive.h*.

 You can also run further postprocessing on the results, e.g., to find all collision fragments and gravitationally bound aggregates of those.
 The necessary tools are included in